Cenuness/SCADsolution/README.md

-SCAD - Secure Cadastro and Access Decentralized
+SCAD – Secure Cadastro and Access Decentralized
-Um sistema descentralizado de registro e gerenciamento de consentimento para CPF/CNPJ na CESS Testnet, garantindo controle total dos dados pelos titulares através de smart contracts.

-🚀 Visão Geral do Projeto
-SCAD é uma aplicação descentralizada (DApp) revolucionária que resolve o problema da centralização de dados sensíveis como CPF e CNPJ.
-Utilizando a tecnologia blockchain da CESS Testnet, o sistema permite que usuários mantenham controle total sobre suas informações, compartilhando-as apenas mediante consentimento explícito registrado on-chain.

-🎯 Problema Solucionado
-• Vazamentos de dados em sistemas centralizados
-• Falta de controle sobre compartilhamento de informações
-• Intermediários desnecessários no processo de verificação
-• Auditoria complexa de acessos e consentimentos
-✅ Benefícios Principais
-• Controle total pelo titular dos dados
-• Consentimento explícito e auditável
-• Eliminação de pontos únicos de falha
-• Privacidade preservada por design
-🛠️ Arquitetura Técnica
-O projeto SCAD implementa uma arquitetura completa Web3, combinando smart contracts Solidity com frontend React e integração via Wagmi para carteiras EVM.

-Componentes Principais:
-●
-Smart Contract SCAD.sol: Gerencia registros, ACL e consentimentos ●
-CESS Testnet: Blockchain EVM compatível para部署
-●
-Frontend React: Interface para interação com o contrato ●
-Wagmi + Viem: Conexão segura com carteiras e blockchain Fluxo de Operação:
+A decentralized system for CPF/CNPJ registration and consent management on the CESS Testnet, ensuring full user control over personal data through smart contracts.

+Overview

+SCAD is a decentralized application (DApp) designed to eliminate centralized storage of sensitive identifiers such as CPF and CNPJ.
+Using the CESS Testnet blockchain, users retain full control over their information and share it only through explicit, verifiable on-chain consent.

+Problem Addressed

+Data breaches in centralized systems

+Lack of control over how personal information is shared

+Unnecessary intermediaries in verification processes

+Limited auditability of access and consent events

+Key Benefits

+Full control by the data owner

+Explicit, auditable on-chain consent

+Removal of single points of failure

+Privacy preserved by design

+Architecture

+SCAD implements a complete Web3 architecture combining Solidity smart contracts with a React frontend.

+Main Components

+Smart Contract SCAD.sol – handles registrations, ACL, and consent

+CESS Testnet – EVM-compatible blockchain

+React Frontend – user interface

+Wagmi + Viem – wallet connection and EVM interaction

+Operation Flow

+User connects a wallet (MetaMask) to the frontend

-Usuário conecta carteira (MetaMask) ao frontend Registra CPF ou CNPJ através do smart contract
+Registers a CPF or CNPJ through the smart contract

-Define permissões de acesso via função darConsentimento Terceiros só acessam dados mediante consentimento prévio Todas as operações são registradas e auditáveis on-chain 📦 Stack de Tecnologias
+Sets access permissions using darConsentimento

+Third parties can only access data with prior valid consent

+All events and operations are fully auditable on-chain

+Technology Stack
 Blockchain & Smart Contracts

-• CESS Testnet (Chain ID: 11330)
+CESS Testnet (Chain ID: 11330)

-• Solidity ^0.8.20
+Solidity ^0.8.20

-• OpenZeppelin para padrões de segurança
-• Hardhat para desenvolvimento e testes
+OpenZeppelin security standards

+Hardhat for development and testing

-Frontend & Integração
+Frontend

-• React 18 com TypeScript
+React 18 + TypeScript

-• Wagmi para conexão Web3
+Wagmi

-• Viem para interações EVM
+Viem

-• Tailwind CSS para estilização
+Tailwind CSS

-🚀 Como Começar
-Pré-requisitos:
+Getting Started
+Requirements

-Node.js 18+ instalado
+Node.js 18+

-MetaMask ou carteira EVM compatível
+MetaMask or any EVM-compatible wallet

-Contas de teste na CESS Testnet
+Test account on the CESS Testnet

-Conhecimento básico de Solidity e React
+Basic knowledge of Solidity and React
-Instalação e Execução:
-Setup do Projeto

-# Clonar o repositório
+Installation
+# Clone the repository
 git clone https://github.com/usuario/scad.git
 cd scad

-# Instalar dependências
+# Install dependencies
 npm install

-# Compilar contratos
+# Compile smart contracts
 npx hardhat compile

-# Deploy na CESS Testnet
+# Deploy to CESS Testnet
 npx hardhat run scripts/deploy.js --network cess-testnet

-# Iniciar frontend
+# Run the frontend
 npm run dev
-📄 Licença e Contribuição
-Este projeto está licenciado sob MIT License.
-Contribuições são bem-vindas!
-Por favor, abra issues para bugs ou pull requests para melhorias.

-MIT License
+License
-Web3
-DeFi
-Privacy
-Blockchain
-CESS Testnet · EVM
-•
-Privacidade por consentimento
-Documentação Técnica Detalhada
-Problema resolvido
-Centralização de registros sensíveis gera riscos de vazamento e perda de controle.
-SCAD descentraliza o cadastro e confia apenas no consentimento do titular.

-Baseado em requisitos de privacidade e identidade digital.

-scad-docs.local
-Aprendizado chave
-Integração completa EVM (CESS), padrões OpenZeppelin e frontend React com Wagmi mostrou como manter segurança e DX alinhadas.

-Relatório interno de arquitetura.

-scad-docs.local
+This project is licensed under the MIT License.
+Contributions are welcome via issues and pull requests.

+Technical Notes
+Problem Solved

+Centralized sensitive data storage increases the risk of leaks and loss of control.
+SCAD decentralizes registration and relies exclusively on explicit user consent.

+Key Learnings

+Full EVM integration with CESS, OpenZeppelin security patterns, and a React + Wagmi architecture provided a secure and developer-friendly environment.

-Stack essencial
+Core Stack Summary

-CESS Testnet (Chain ID 11330), Solidity ^0.8.20, OpenZeppelin, React e Wagmi + viem formam o combo que sustenta registros e consentimentos.
+CESS Testnet (Chain ID 11330)

-Configuração declarada no repositório oficial.

-scad-docs.local
+Solidity

+OpenZeppelin

+React

+Wagmi + Viem